natalietma/Neutrino-LLaMa/LLaMa3.2Vision_Finetune/README.md

 - Input: pairs of **2D pixel maps** in the `xz` and `yz` planes
 - Classes: `NuE CC`, `NuMu CC`, `Neutral Current`

-Dataset location used in this tutorial is at:
-`/mnt/ironwolf_20t/users/dikshans/preprocessed_NewDataset/asImages`

 Note: The raw HDF5 event files were preprocessed into cropped .png pixel maps, and the corresponding pid.txt label files were generated during preprocessing.

-If the dataset is not already available on your server, you can copy it with rsync: `rsync -avP username@tau-neutrino.ps.uci.edu:/mnt/ironwolf_20t/users/dikshans/preprocessed_NewDataset/asImages/ /path/to/local/asImages/`

-Replace /path/to/local/asImages/ with your target directory on the destination machine.

 ## Hugging Face access